 |American Express National Bank

-Note: The APYs (Annual Percentage Yields) shown are as of July 29, 2021.
-Bankrate’s editorial team updates this information regularly, typically biweekly.
-APYs may have changed since they were last updated.
+Note: The annual percentage yields (APYs) shown are as of Sept.
+21, 2021.
+Bankrate's editorial team updates this information regularly, typically biweekly.
+APYs may have changed since they were last updated and Bankrate's editorial team may occasionally update these APYs after that update.
 The APYs for some products may vary by region.

 The best no-penalty CD rates

 If you’re looking for a fixed annual percentage yield (APY) but aren’t sure when you’ll need to access some of your money, a no-penalty CD can be a good compromise.
-It may give you a higher yield than a savings account or money market account.
-And the no-penalty CD's APY is generally fixed.
+It may give you a higher yield than a savings account or money market account and generally at a fixed rate.